Simha-Reddy/SimpleScribeVA_Offline/README.md

   - This ensures your transcripts and custom templates sync across devices

 ### Step 3: Download the transcription model
-- If you used the files from this repository, make sure to download the preferred model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder in the SimpleScribeVA folder.
+- If you used the files from this repository, make sure to download the preferred model (ggml-medium.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder in the SimpleScribeVA folder.
 If you decide to use a different Whisper model, save it in the same folder, and open config.json in Notepad and change the model name there to match your model.
-- **Alternatively, just go to https://github.com/Simha-Reddy/SimpleScribeVA_Offline/releases/tag/v1.0.0 for a release with the model already included.**
+- **Alternatively, just go to https://github.com/Simha-Reddy/SimpleScribeVA_Offline/releases/ for a release with the model already included.**

 ### Step 4: First-Time Setup
 - Double-click `Setup.bat` in the folder